- Chart

 Strengths

-- Ability to structure flexible and customized debt solutions.
+- Flexible and customized financing solutions.

-- Diversified portfolio across industries and borrowers.
+- Diversified portfolio across various industries.

 Weaknesses

-- Reliance on external capital for growth.
+- Reliance on external management.

 Opportunities